We work with a lot of Toronto condo Buyers, and often get asked: Do I need a condo home inspection? Here’s our take.

 While it is possible to have a home inspection for a condominium, there are some notable differences to the home inspection that is performed on a house:

-- Condo inspections don’t look at the major systems – With a condominium, most of the building systems (electrical, plumbing, roofing, etc.) are common elements, meaning they are jointly owned with the other condominium owners and are joint expenses.
+1. Condo inspections don’t look at the major systems – With a condominium, most of the building systems (electrical, plumbing, roofing, etc.) are common elements, meaning they are jointly owned with the other condominium owners and are joint expenses.
 Common elements are covered by the technical audits that are performed by the condo corporation and are NOT inspected during a condominium inspection.
 Any issues, maintenance or renovation plans for the common elements are outlined in the Status Certificate – the set of documents detailing the financial and legal health of the condominium corporation, which every condo Buyer should have their lawyer review before a purchase.
-Related: [Why the Status Certificate is Important]

-- Most condominium buyers opt NOT to have a home inspection and choose to focus on the building’s status certificate that identifies any major issues and costs to be borne by the condominium corporation.
+3. In our experience, most condominium buyers opt NOT to have a home inspection and choose to focus on the building’s status certificate that identifies any major issues and costs to be borne by the condominium corporation.
 The status certificate review is a critical part of the condo purchase process and we always recommend that a condo offer be conditional on a real estate lawyer reviewing the documentation.
-Knowing that the roof needs to be replaced at a cost of $100,000 – and knowing whether or not the condominium corporation has the funds to pay for it (or if you will have to contribute $XX via a special assessment) – is important to know before you buy the condo.
-In fact, it will affect your decision to buy and the price you pay in the same way that a home inspection will affect the purchase of a house.
+Knowing that the roof needs to be replaced at a cost of $100,000 – and knowing whether or not the condominium corporation has the funds to pay for it (or if you will have to contribute $10,000 via a special assessment) – is important to know before you buy the condo.
+In fact, it will likely affect your decision to buy and the price you pay in the same way that a home inspection will affect the purchase of a house.

 Condo Inspections on New Condominiums